Victorian International School Student Awards

 Refer to above selection criteria for additional requirements for each award category.

 There will be an electronic acknowledgement of all nominations.
-Once all nominations have been received and the judging process has been completed by the judging panel, only finalists will be notified and invited to attend the presentation ceremony in May 2018.
+Once all nominations have been received and the judging process has been completed by the judging panel, only finalists will be notified and invited to attend the presentation ceremony in May/June 2018.

 The judging panel will not consider nominations submitted after the close of the nomination period.